Below are applications of the CEMMA game.

-Abstract: Our ability to manage common-pool resources is challenged by our limited understanding of the related cognitive, behavioral, social, and demographic processes, and how they interact and coevolve among themselves and with ecological processes.
+Abstract: Our limited understanding of cognitive, behavioral, social, and demographic processes, as well as how they interact and coevolve among themselves and with ecological processes, is a major challenge to our ability to manage common-pool resources.
 Our limited understanding stems in part from the reductionist approaches we apply in theorizing about social-ecological contexts.
 Social-ecological theory can benefit from greater integration among relevant theories from both across and within disciplines.
-With the aim of improving our ability to analyze common-pool resource management, we introduce a new interdisciplinary spatiotemporal game, called CEMMA (Co-Evolutionary, Multilevel, & Multi-Agent), which simulates co-evolutionary multilevel interaction among cognitive, behavioral, social, and demographic processes of a population of agents.
+With the aim of improving our ability to analyze common-pool resource management, we introduce a new interdisciplinary spatiotemporal game, called CEMMA (CoEvolutionary Multilevel & Multi-Agent), which simulates coevolutionary multilevel interaction among cognitive, behavioral, social, and demographic processes of a population of agents.
 For demonstration, we describe a simple example configuration of the game that emerges multilevel (group) selection.
 In addition to serving as a new interdisciplinary tool for common-pool resource management analysis, CEMMA is also a contribution to a new category of evolutionary multilevel games.

-Keywords: common-pool resource management, game theory, multi-agent, multilevel selection.
+Keywords: common-pool resource management, game theory, agent-based, multilevel selection, public goods.